 For navigation through the OSD menu, there’s a directional joystick which is a welcome change to hotkeys which are usually found on budget displays.

-The screen has a matte anti-glare coating which eliminates reflections and doesn’t make the picture appear grainy while the 1500R curvature adds a bit depth to the picture, but it’s not particularly noticeable.
+The screen has a matte anti-glare coating which eliminates reflections and doesn’t make the picture appear grainy while the 1500R curvature adds a bit of depth to the picture, but it’s not particularly noticeable.

 Price & Similar Monitors